S4more/web-dev-project/README.md

 - [ ] Titles for each page

 ### Content
-- [ ] Paragraph or heading on each page
+- [X] Paragraph or heading on each page
 - [ ] Required Inclusion:
     - [ ] At least one link to external site
-    - [ ] Simple rollover effects (:hover or image based)
+    - [X] Simple rollover effects (:hover or image based)

 ### Styling/CSS
 - [ ] THREE external CSS files:
     * pagestyle.css to style the layout and structure of your pages.
         - [ ] Font family/size for: body, paragraph, and heading text
-        - [ ] Attributes for link states I.E. visited, focus, hover, active
+        - [X] Attributes for link states I.E. visited, focus, hover, active
-        - [ ] Attributes for form element states (pseudo-classes) including different types of inputs.
+        - [X] Attributes for form element states (pseudo-classes) including different types of inputs.
-        - [ ] Table styling
+        - [X] Table styling
-        - [ ] Background images/colors for containers
+        - [X] Background images/colors for containers
     * menu.css to style all your menus (horizontal and vertical)
-    * one css file called tabs.css to style the tabs (see tabs section)
+    * one css file called tabs.css to style the tabs (see tabs section) (?)

 ### JavaScript
 On contact.html Page (last menu option) <b>(DONE)</b>
-- [x] 4 tabs (adress, call, e-mail, chat)
+- [ ] 4 tabs (adress, call, e-mail, chat)
-- [x] adress and call tabs contain the adress and telephone numbers respectivly (no form)
+- [ ] adress and call tabs contain the adress and telephone numbers respectivly (no form)
-- [x] e-mail tab: form appears where you can enter
+- [ ] e-mail tab: form appears where you can enter
     * Email adress
     * Topic of message
     * Type of text
     * Submit button
-- [x] Chat tab:
+- [ ] Chat tab:
     * message form
     * Send button